AdamStelmaszczyk/refined-cma-es/README.md

 ## Installation

 Experiments were conducted using R version 4.3.1.
-We prepared the Dockerfile for reproducability.
+We prepared the Dockerfile for reproducibility.

 To use it, install e.g. podman (https://podman.io/docs/installation), on *nix:
 ```